Skip to main content

 10.5281/zenodo.19236730

-You can write a PREreview of Task-Relative Descriptive Privilege in Linear Gaussian Dynamical Systems.
+You can write a PREreview of When Common Optimal Projections Exist: A Trace/Operator-Norm Fork for PSD Families.
 A PREreview is a review of a preprint and can vary from a few sentences to a lengthy report, similar to a journal-organized peer-review report.

 Before you start